Hsinghsudwal/ML-Zoomcamp/08-deep-learning/homework.md

 ### Question 2

-What's the number of parameters in the convolutional layer of our model?
+What's the total number of parameters of the model?
 You can use the `summary` method for that.

-* 1
-* 65
 * 896
 * 11214912
+* 15896912
+* 20072512

 ### Generators and Training